kyleburton/bake/README.md

 bake task [arg ...]

-  mylib:foo                      The foo command just echos it's arguments
+  mylib:foo                      The foo command just echo's its arguments

 $ bake foo this that